rivermont/spidy/README.md

 For those who like clicky buttons the command line can be confusing and hard to navigate, so we figured a window option would be a nice edition.

 ## FalconWarriorr-branch
-Falconwarriorr's development branch.
+Falconwarriorr's branch.<br>

-## tree-test
-Test branch to see how the crawler runs if allowed to crawl links from the link it just crawled, as opposed to picking a random one in TODO.
+He has developed a bunch of features that we are working on merging into master.

 # TODO
-  - Upload spidy to PyPI
+  - Upload spidy to PyPI/pip
   - Use HTTP `Content-Type` header to determine extension.
   - Multiple HTTP threads
   - Use Chrome/Safari-mimicking headers after being rejected
   - Respect robots.txt
-  - Talk about hashcat in README
+  - GUI

 # Acknowledgements
 I'd like to thank [Pluralsight](https://www.pluralsight.com/) for providing an amazing platform for learning any language.<br>